 Not only Japanese swords, but most swords, in general, were predominantly worn with the cutting edge facing down.
 This fact surely applies to the tachi, but not to the katana.

 This is really a feature that makes that katana extremely special and unique.
 The katana was certainly worn with the edge facing upwards for a good reason.

 Due to this alignment samurai gained a variety of combat advantages.
 It enabled the samurai to draw and cut in one motion.
 This art is also referred to as nukitsuke.

-In a situation where fractions of a second could mean the difference between victory and defeat, a faster draw could prove to be massively advantageous.
+In a situation where fractions of a second could mean the difference between victory and defeat, the ability to draw and cut immediately is massively advantageous.

 Another key difference that sets katana and tachi apart is the way they were used in battle.

 As mentioned before the katana was used for fighting in close quarters.
 Most samurai used the katana as their main weapon (besides spears).

 The katana offered foot soldiers the optimal balance between length and maneuverability.
 Furthermore, the katana could be used in nearly every fighting location.
 This made the katana a very good allrounder.

 On the other hand, the tachi was a bit longer than the katana.
 Due to its length it couldn’t be used indoors as effectively.

 However, the main difference is that the tachi was mainly used by cavalry units.
 The more pronounced curve of the sword, as well as the extended length, offered great benefits when fighting on horseback.